dustinpfister/blog_posts/_posts/js-array-filter.md

 ### 3.1 - remove invalid values

 So of course the array filter method can be used to create a new array that does not have any elements that would be considered invalid.
+With that said the array filter method can be used as a way to preform sanitation on an array that can potential contain values that should not be there.
+I just have to work out whatever logic needs to be preformed in order to return false right away for certain types that should not be there, and then preform additional checks on objects once I know I am indeed working with an object.

 ```js
 var removeInvalid = function (objects) {